GIGABOOST.AI

 • Algorithm Triggering: When you engage on social platforms, the investor's own AI filters often assign your subsequent email a higher "trust score."

-• 3.
-Deliverability and Domain Reputation
+• Why Does Deliverability and Domain Reputation Determine Whether Your Email Is Ever Seen?

-If you use a third-party server (like a marketing tool), you are dead on arrival.
-High-signal outreach must be sent from your own email domain.
+If you use a third-party server like a marketing tool, you are dead on arrival — high-signal outreach must be sent from your own email domain.
 This proves you are a professional operator using a 1-to-1 communication channel, not a bulk-mail bot.

 What Are the Common "Delete" Triggers?